dtnorth/lockwood/README.md

 ### 2. **ECR Repository**

 Terraform creates an Amazon Elastic Container Registry (ECR) repository to store Docker images.
 You must build and push your Docker image to this repository.
+This is performed using Github Actions in this repository.

 ### 3. **ECS Cluster and Task Definition**